What Is Social Shopping and Why Should You Care?

 How Are Companies Using Social Shopping?

-Social shopping can be used as another outlet by brands, no different to their website or Shopify storefront, but this is really a missed opportunity.
+Social shopping can be used as another outlet by brands, no different from their website or Shopify storefront, but this is really a missed opportunity.

 The average order value for customers referred from Instagram is $65.00, followed by Facebook ($55), Twitter ($46), and YouTube ($38).